-To assist with the detailed design and analysis, a site-specific hazard analysis was undertaken by Bradley Seismic Ltd, so that site-specific earthquake spectra could be used rather than what are generally more conservative design loadings code.
+To assist with the detailed design and analysis, a sitespecific hazard analysis was undertaken by Bradley Seismic Ltd, so that site-specific earthquake spectra could be used rather than what are generally more conservative design loadings code.

-Thirty Tectonus seismic connectors are installed at the base of the concrete walls (above the podium).
+Thirty Tectonus devices (a mix of RSFJs and DFFJs) are installed at the base of the concrete walls (above the podium).
 The connectors add the required level of energy dissipation to the building while ensuring the building can withstand the design level earthquake with minimum damage.
-In fact, the overstrength mechanism developed for these devices allows the building to tolerate seismic events much larger than the design level earthquake.
-As an added advantage, the building will also be able to self-center, an intrinsic benefit of the Tectonus connectors.
+In fact, the over-strength mechanism developed for these devices allows the building to tolerate seismic events much larger than the design level earthquake.
+As an added advantage, the building will also be able to selfcenter, an intrinsic benefit of the Tectonus connectors.